Tanovea (rabacfosadine) Chemotherapy

 Tanovea Side Effects

-The majority of side effects are mild9, and either resolve on their own or with symptomatic treatment at home.
+The majority of side effects are mild 9 and either resolve on their own or with symptomatic treatment at home.

-Side effects of Tanovea include:7.8
+Side effects of Tanovea that are typical for chemotherapy drugs include:7.8

 • Changes in the lungs are delayed and may not be apparent for several months after treatment.

-• Pulmonary fibrosis has been fatal in about 2% of dogs treated with Tanovea at this point.
-Researchers are reviewing the literature to try to identify risk factors, but so far this side effect appears to be idiosyncratic (due to individual differences that aren’t common to most dogs).
+• Researchers are reviewing the literature to try to identify risk factors, but so far, this side effect appears to be idiosyncratic.
+That means it happens sort of randomly due to individual differences that aren’t common to most dogs.

 When to Not Use Tanovea